CWRUbotix/rov-24/README.md

 To open the container use `F1` to open the command bar and use `Tasks: Runs Task`.
 Then from the Task selection choose `Docker Rebuild`.
 This will build and run the docker container.
 Make sure to choose `ROV Windows` for which type to run.

+To add your ssh keys into the container follow [this](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials) guide.

+To get gui support inside docker download [this](https://sourceforge.net/projects/vcxsrv/files/latest/download).

 ##### WSL

 Follow [this](https://learn.microsoft.com/en-us/windows/wsl/install) guide to install WSL.